Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Empirical Study

 In Fig.~\ref{res_ele}, we report a fine-grained evaluation of prediction accuracy by partitioning the test set into subsets defined by chemical elements.
 For each element, we gather all crystal structures that contain it and compute the mean error within this subset.
 The resulting per-element statistics are visualized on the periodic table, providing a clear view of how the model generalizes across chemically diverse systems.
-The analysis shows that for the most of elements the prediction errors are below \(1.5\ \mathrm{meV}\), confirming the robustness of our approach across a broad spectrum of the periodic table.
+The analysis shows that for most of the elements, the prediction errors are below \(1.5\ \mathrm{meV}\), confirming the robustness of our approach across a broad spectrum of the periodic table.

-In material systems, the band structure serves as a fundamental representation of the electronic structure.
-We sample a variety of diverse examples from the testing set and compared the band structures derived from our predicted Hamiltonians with those obtained from DFT.
-The results show that the band structures predicted by our method closely match those obtained from DFT, highlighting its strong potential for practical applications in materials science.
-Details are provided in Appendix~\ref{band}.
-As detailed in Appendix~\ref{efficienctraintrain}, we evaluate the end-to-end inference time of our method, including both the construction of the zeroth-step Hamiltonian and the neural network inference, and compare it with the DFT method.
-The results show that our approach delivers a substantial speedup.

-As detailed in Appendix~\ref{ablation_study}, we conduct fine-grained ablation studies to assess the contributions of individual components in our framework.
-The results demonstrate that the physics-informed input descriptor \( \mathbf{H}^{(0)} \), the correction-based regression target design, the TraceGrad mechanism, the ensemble strategy, and the joint \(R\)- and \(k\)-space training objective each provide significant error reductions, and that their combination corresponds to the best overall performance.
-In particular, incorporating the \(k\)-space loss markedly enhances the accuracy of the predicted band structures and effectively suppresses unphysical artifacts such as ghost states.
+For a more detailed analysis of the contributions of different components in our framework, we conduct fine-grained ablation studies, which are detailed in Appendix~\ref{ablation_study}.
+These studies show that the physics-informed input descriptor \( \mathbf{H}^{(0)} \), the correction-based regression target design, the TraceGrad mechanism, the ensemble strategy, and the joint \( R \)- and \( k \)-space training objective each provide significant reductions in errors.
+The combination of all these components leads to the best overall performance, with notable improvements in both band structure prediction and the suppression of unphysical artifacts such as ghost states.
+We also compare our method with DeepH-E3 \citep{gong2023general} and the original work of TraceGrad \citep{tracegrad}, demonstrating the significant superiority of our method.
+For details, please refer to Appendix \ref{compr}.